KShak/PicSpotFinder/README.md

 2017 was a year of being in new places for me ([my travel website](http://khalidshakur.com/traveling/) if you're curious).
 While touring different cities and countries, I often found it hard to decide where I wanted to go and what I wanted to see.
 I would search for interesting destinations and then narrow down the results by searching for images of each destination.
 This app is intended to streamline this process.

 ##### TL;DR
-Android App that allows users to quickly see the pictures posted to Instagram taken near a user-specified location.
+Android app that allows users to quickly see the pictures posted to Instagram taken near a user-specified location.

 ### Prerequisites
 1. Device running at least Android Lollipop, although I recommend using a device running Nougat, as I have not tested other versions of Android.